AdobeDocs/campaign.en/help/automation/mrm/creating-and-managing-tasks.md

 1. After completing the section assigned to them, participants can approve the task, either:

     * via the notification email.
-    * via the console or the web interface, in the task dashboard.
+    * via the Client Console or the web interface, in the task dashboard.

       ![](assets/s_ncs_user_task_start_rea.png)